dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-1.md

 ## To Turn In

 * github url to your repo for your attempt
-* readme.md file included in repo per above
+* README.md file included in repo per above
 * at least 2 commits per person with [author recognized by github](https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user/#commits-are-not-linked-to-any-user).

 ## In Class

-* be prepared to show a demo of what you built in class!
+* be prepared to show a demo/screenshots of what you built in class / talk about what you learned.